 This SEO task goes hand in hand with the previously mentioned one.
 Looking at the SERP results for a specific day won’t help you a lot.
 But if you take a look at the dynamics, then we’ve got a different story.

 With the help of the SERP competitors tool, you can pick a time period or several random dates and look at how the SERP transformed over time.
 On top of that, you can tag the websites you’re competing with to instantly see your direct rivals, partners, promo platforms—it’s up to you to decide how to label them.
-Data on Moz Domain Authority, Alexa rank and the total number of backlinks is available for each domain as well.
+Data on Domain Trust, Alexa rank and the total number of backlinks is available for each domain as well.

 We have an entire blog post where you can learn more ways of using the SERP Competitors tool.

 Analyzing a competitor’s backlink profile can help you learn what pages are seeing a lot of promo activities.
 And if a page has a lot of backlinks, it’s most likely very popular.